Serious messages with a glimpse of hope

 The artistic claw of an intellectual.

 His latest work is called “Empire of Sweet Dreams”, and it’s possibly his most impressive work to date.
 You can behold this work on a 70 meter long wall across the street from the new Bergen Airport terminal at the Choice Comfort Hotel.
 When viewed from a distance, the overall narrative can be sensed.
 But the closer you get, the more you will discover.
 The artwork stands out as rich in detail, with a lot of references to both cultural and historical landmarks.
-One of the highlighted details is, Göbleki Tepe, an ancient site discovered in the 1990s, AFK explains, which has been successfully carbon dated to at least 11,500 years old!
+One of the highlighted details is, Göbleki Tepe, an ancient site discovered in the 1990s, AFK explains, which has been successfully carbon dated to at least 11,500 years old.
 Another detail that can be found in this massive piece is the text “Our future lies in the truth of our past”.

 Even though this piece is a commission on behalf of the hotel, the critical and free thinking spirit of AFK shines through.
-The artistic claw of a true intellectual can not be hidden.

 To capture the essence of AFK`s spirit in just a few short examples is difficult, but for me, “Laugh” stands out.
 It’s an apt comment on the terrorist attack against the French satirical magazine Charlie Hebdo.